pravega/pravega-operator/doc/external-access.md

 In the example above, clients will connect to the Pravega Controller at `tcp://35.239.48.145:9090`.

-# Using External DNS names for segment store pods
+# Using External DNS names with segmentstore

-Given a domain suffix for the cluster, each segment store pod can be assigned a DNS name.
-An external DNS service can resolve this DNS name to the pod externalIP.
-Domain name can be provided in the manifest using `domainname` key under `externalAccess`.
+When external access is enabled, a domain suffix can be provided in the cluster spec.
-Segment store dns name is created by prefixing the domain name with segmentstore pod-name.
+Each segmentstore external service is assigned a DNS name which is created by prefixing the domain name with segmentstore pod-name.

+An [external DNS service](https://github.com/kubernetes-incubator/external-dns) (like AWS Route53, Google CloudDNS) could resolve this DNS name to the pods' externalIP when external clients try to access the segment store service.

+External access can be enabled with/without DNS names support.

-1. External Access with External DNS
+1. External Access=enabled with DNS names.

-To enable external access with dns set the folloing in the manifest file:
+Configuration:
 ```
 externalAccess:
     enabled: true
     type: LoadBalancer
     domainName: example.com
 ```

-After deployment, you should see:
+Post deployment, you should see:

 ```$> $kubectl describe svc pravega-pravega-segmentstore-0
 . . .
 metadata: